 About the Teenage Brain

-From around the age of 12 onwards there are significant changes in the adolescent brain that can sometimes be confusing, frightening and isolating, as well as have both beneficial and negative effects:
+From around the age of 12 onwards there are significant changes in the adolescent brain.
+These can be confusing, frightening and isolating, as well as have both positive and negative consequences:

 - Higher motivation to engage more out of life – trying new things, taking greater risks, looking for excitement, focusing on the pros rather than the risks.